JuXReal/SimpleDocumentManagement/README.md

 # SimpleDocumentManagement

-IMPORTANT NOTE:
+# IMPORTANT NOTE:

-This scirpts works only with Debian Wheezy at the moment (10.04.2016) - Based on a Problem with OCRmyPDF in Jessie, i have to fix the code there.
+This scirpts works only with Debian Wheezy at the moment (10.04.2016)

+Based on a Problem with OCRmyPDF in Jessie.
+I try to fix the code soon as possible.
 Work in Progress.
 (10.04.2016)

+Here is a full image (tested with Raspberry B).

-Wheezy complete image (16gb):
+#Wheezy complete image (16gb):

 ip: 192.168.1.214

 Webui: 192.168.1.214:8080

 User: pi